mattermost/docs/source/deploy/mattermost-changelog.md

 ### Bug Fixes
  - Fixed an issue with context cancellation for integration requests.
  - Fixed an issue preventing the retrieval of SAML metadata.
- - Fixed an issue causing an empty channel switcher after converting a Group Message to a private channel.
+ - Fixed an issue causing an empty channel switcher after converting a group message to a private channel.
- - Fixed an issue where System Admins were not allowed to LDAP sync SAML users when ``SamlSettings.EnableSyncWithLdap`` was true.
+ - Fixed an issue where System Admins were not allowed to LDAP sync SAML users when ``SamlSettings.EnableSyncWithLdap`` was set to **true**.
  - Fixed an issue with markdown in the AD job status table.
  - Fixed an issue with a control character in the group list modal.
  - Fixed an issue where the auto-complete channels API returned archived channels in response.